sushiljainam/brainvita-solver/README.md

 └─────────┴────────┴───────────┴────────┴────────────┴─────────┴───────┴─────────┘
 ```

-This table shows that I have executed this code so much that all possible combinations of boards till 10 marbles are discarded are found and saved.
-And to find for 11 marbles discarded execution is going on.
+This table shows that I have executed this code so much that all possible combinations of boards till '10 marbles are discarded' are found and saved.
+And to find for '11 marbles discarded' execution is going on.

+For '11 marbles discarded' there are total `325332` boards, but many of them are duplicate/symmetric, so we need to find unique boards (matrices) among them, and that's a CPU heavy task.

-This task can be considered finished when this table has 31 rows till blanks:31 and for each row pending, and doing are zero (0).
+### definition of DONE (DOD): This project can be considered finished when this table has 31 rows till `blanks:31` and for each row 'pending', and 'doing' are having value as zero (0).